 - Important or valuable equipment that is easily moved

-- List of visitors or customers (on premises or expected) and contact details
+- List of current and expected visitors or customers with contact details

 Respond during a severe storm

 Know where to get the most up to date information and where to get help if you need it.
 Always phone Triple Zero (000) in a life-threatening emergency.

 - Monitor all emergency alerts and contacts for Queensland businesses.

 - Check Queensland weather warnings from the Bureau of Meteorology.

 - Check ABC local radio and your local council's disaster dashboard for alerts, updates and evacuation centre locations.